-Founded in 2006, Head2Head Sensory Theatre has only one aim … to serve the special needs’ community.
+Founded in 2006, Head2Head Sensory Theatre has only one aim … to serve the special needs’ and disability community.

 Each of our experienced acting team is trained in Makaton signing and the use of communication aids to ensure each drama experience is fully accessible.
 Our actors do not perform on stage.
 We perform amongst, and with, our audience making each session truly immersive and fun.
 And we are proud of the fact that our actors put their audience to the forefront of each performance offering role play, teamwork opportunities and absorbing impromptu appearances into the storyline!